5.9 Picnic in the Graveyard

 In Brief

-Picnic in the graveyard is a generative research method where you study startups and products that previously failed in your market or an adjacent one.
-You research what they built, interview their former founders and customers when possible, and identify the specific assumptions that proved fatal.
-The output is a clear picture of what went wrong, what has changed since, and which risks you should test first to avoid repeating the same mistakes.
+Picnic in the graveyard is the study of startups and products that already failed in your market or an adjacent one.
+You research what they built, interview their former founders and customers when you can reach them, and identify the specific assumptions that proved fatal.
+The output is a clear picture of what went wrong, what has changed since, and which risks to test first so you avoid repeating the same mistakes.

 Common Use Case